Citation, DOI, disclosures and article data

-Schizencephaly is a rare cortical malformation that manifests as a grey matter-lined cleft extending from the ependyma to the pia mater.
-Some authors have not used the term, preferring to group these patients under the blanket term porencephaly.
-For the purpose of this article, and generally speaking, schizencephaly is reserved for clefts lined by grey matter (polymicrogyria) thought to represent a true malformation, whereas porencephaly implies an encephaloclastic event (e.g. ischaemia).
+Some authors do not use the term schizencephaly, preferring to group these disorders under the blanket term of porencephaly.
+For the purpose of this article, and generally speaking, schizencephaly is reserved for clefts lined by grey matter (polymicrogyria) thought to represent a true malformation, whereas porencephaly implies an encephaloclastic event (e.g. ischemia).

-Interestingly schizencephaly appears to be overrepresented in abandoned or adopted children, raising the possibility that in untero insults (e.g. cocaine and other 'street drugs') may be a risk factor 6.
+Interestingly, schizencephaly appears to be over-represented in abandoned or adopted children, raising the possibility that in utero insults (e.g. cocaine and other 'street drugs') may be a risk factor 6.

-The abnormality is increasingly detected at antenatal ultrasound, especially when it is of the open-lip variety.
+The abnormality is increasingly detected at the antenatal ultrasound, especially when it is of the open-lip variety.

-In general developmental delay, motor disturbance correlate with the degree of anatomical abnormality, especially when clefts are present bilaterality.
+In general developmental delay, motor disturbance correlates with the degree of anatomical abnormality, especially when clefts are present bilaterally.
 Seizures are relatively common, although the severity and prevalence of seizures do not appear to be dependent on the anatomical extent of involvement.

 Although exact pathogenesis is uncertain, it is thought most likely to be the result of abnormal neuronal migration.
 Some authors propose an early in utero vascular insult as the cause.
 Whether this is from an in-utero insult or the expression of genetic factors is unclear.
-Some familial cases have been reported, in which case hereozygous germline mutations of the homeobox gene EMX2 are often encountered 6.
+Some familial cases have been reported, in which case, heterozygous germline mutations of the homeobox gene EMX2 are often encountered 6.

-A cleft extends from the ependymal surface of brain to the pia mater, and the two layers meet in the cleft : the so-called pial-ependymal seam 5.
+A cleft extends from the ependymal surface of the brain to the pia mater, and the two layers meet in the cleft: the so-called pial-ependymal seam 5.
 The grey matter that lines the cleft is abnormal, usually representing polymicrogyria.

 Schizencephaly can sometimes be bilateral, and is divided into two morphological types: